 Midshipmen 1st Class Mari and Ashley Eves, identical twins, had a plan for ship selection night: Go for Japan.

 "It was not on purpose," Mari told Navy Times Thursday at the Naval Academy's annual surface warfare ship selection night in Annapolis, Maryland.
-Selection night is a unique tradition at Annapolis, where graduates headed for the surface fleet get to pick their first set of orders in a draft-style event.
+Selection night is a unique tradition at Annapolisin the Navy, where graduates headed for the surface fleet get graduating seniors who have selected surface warfare get to pick their first set of orders in a draft-style event.
 No detailer needed.

 The Eves, 23, were not planning on picking the same ship, but were excited about the idea.

 "It'll be easier for our parents to come visit us," Ashley said.

 "You never have the fear of not knowing anyone," Mari said.
 "I'll always have her — 23 years and two more years together."